mswallac/phytools/README.md

 Next, you&#39;ll want to navigate to your data directory (containing params.py), and run: phy template-gui params.py

-## To use splitter/outlier rejection plugins:
+## To use splitter/outlier rejection modules:

 - Make sure the IPythonView is open in phy!
 - Hit &#39;A&#39; at least once for splitter to work.
 - Shortcut key bindings in phy are as follows:

-    1 : Outlier rejection plugin (single cluster only)
+1. Outlier rejection plugin (single cluster only)

-    2 : Splitter plugin (single cluster only)
+2. Splitter plugin (single cluster only)

 ## To enable EventView: